eric-boone/MyContacts-AngularJS/README.md

 # MyContacts-AngularJS
-A contact app in AngularJs
+A contact app in AngularJS
+Firebase for database
+Used angular-seed to start off foundation for the html framework